novix-sa/Pyplan/docs/User Guide/Model.md

     def _fn(param1,param2):
 	    return param1+param2
     result = _fn
-Functions can be used all across the model,
+Functions can be globally used in the entire model, and custom libraries can be created grouping functions inside a module for later export and import.

 ### Decision
 ### Index